lzyang2000/lzyang2000.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello there!
 My name is Lizhi Yang.
-I graduated from the EECS department of UC Berkeley in spring 2022 and am currently transitioning towards my graduate studies as a Mechanical Engineering PhD student at Caltech.
+I graduated from the EECS department of UC Berkeley in spring 2022 and am currently transitioning towards my graduate studies as a **Mechanical Engineering PhD student at Caltech**.
 My research interests are in **legged robotics**, **control** and **machine learning**.
 Apart from my research, I am engaged in STEM outreach, and was involved in groups such as [Pioneers in Engineering](https://pioneers.berkeley.edu/).
 In life I am a tech enthusiast and sci-fi lover.
+My CV is linked [here](/assets/pdf/Yang_Lizhi_CV.pdf).
 If you are interested in talking with me, please feel free to contact me at the email at the bottom of the page!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.